List of cults of personality: Yugoslavia

-Josip Broz Tito (in power from 1945 until 1980) developed a cult of personality around himself.
+A cult of personality was developed around Josip Broz Tito, the leader of Yugoslavia from 1945 to 1980.
+Emerging from his leading role in Yugoslav Partisans' liberation struggle in World War II, Tito's cult of personality went on to be solidified by the Tito–Stalin split of 1948, embarking Yugoslavia on a path towards a socialist system independent of the Soviet Union.
+Aside from priding Yugoslavia on an international scene, Tito's call for brotherhood and unity of Yugoslav nations and similar methods made his position in the Yugoslav political landscape an important unifying force that held Yugoslavia together.
 His cult has been described as a combination of a "peasant chief, protector and the legendary hero".
-During his lifetime, his cult of personality included, among other things, naming places after him (including four cities), celebrations of his birthday (including Relay of Youth), widespread use of his portraits, writing his name in landscapes, so they could be seen from the air, etc.
+During his lifetime, his cult of personality included, among other things, naming places after him (including four cities), celebrations of his birthday (including Relay of Youth), widespread use of his portraits, writing his name in landscapes so that they could be seen from the air, etc.

+Yemen

+In the Houthi controlled territory of Yemen, a cult of personality has developed around the leader of the Houthi movement, Abdul-Malik al-Houthi, with pictures and murals glorifying him.
+The streets are lined with propaganda, lionizing the leaders and martyrs of the Houthi movement.

+There was an extensive personality cult around the former President Ali Abdullah Saleh during his tenure that increased with supporters giving credit to Saleh for the unification of Yemen, displaying him as the astute defender of Arab nationalism as Chairman of Yemen's long-time sole legal party, the General People's Congress and as a valiant defender of Yemen in military uniform with opulent field marshal shoulderboards.

 Zaire

 Mobutu Sese Seko used his cult of personality to create a god-like public image of himself in Zaire, which today is the Democratic Republic of the Congo.
 Mobutu created a totalitarian state, amassed massive wealth for himself and presided over the economic deterioration of his country and human rights abuses.

 He used mass media communications to entrench his rule.

-Mobutu embarked on a campaign of pro-African cultural awareness and in 1972, he formally changed his name to Mobutu Sese Seko Nkuku Ngbendu Wa Za Banga ("The all-powerful warrior who, because of his endurance and inflexible will to win, goes from conquest to conquest, leaving fire in his wake.")
+Mobutu embarked on a campaign of pro-African cultural awareness and in 1972, he formally changed his name from Joseph-Désiré Mobutu to Mobutu Sese Seko Nkuku Ngbendu Wa Za Banga ("The all-powerful warrior who, because of his endurance and inflexible will to win, goes from conquest to conquest, leaving fire in his wake.")